eclipse-pass/pass-documentation/developer-documentation/pass-core/README.md

 The application is configured by its `pass-core-main/src/main/resources/application.yaml` which in turn references a number of environment variables.

-The application is configured by its application.yaml which in turn references a number of environment variables.

 By default, pass-core-main will run with a typical production configuration.
 In order to run the default configuration, the environment variables below must be set with appropriate values for your environment.

 Environment variables: